-The lymphatic system is a series of tubular structures (similar to veins) known as lymphatic ducts which pick up excess fluid leaked from the blood capillaries, returning it back to the bloodstream, as this occurs, the fluid (known as lymph) passes through the lymph nodes (bean-shaped organs), where bacteria, viruses, fungi, cancer cells and trapped and destroyed by white blood cells known as lymphocytes.
+The lymphatic system is a series of tubular structures (similar to veins) known as lymphatic ducts which pick up excess fluid leaked from the blood capillaries, returning it to the bloodstream.
+As this occurs, the fluid (lymph) passes through the lymph nodes (bean-shaped organs), where bacteria, viruses, fungi, cancer cells and trapped and destroyed by white blood cells known as lymphocytes.

 - Below the jaw – submandibular